Pastor

 Contact Celeste at pastor@moveablefeastcommunity.org

-Our associate pastor, Abba Basil Irenaeus, and other fabulous leaders collaborate with Pastor Celeste in shaping Moveable Feast's life together.
+Our fabulous leaders collaborate with Pastor Celeste in shaping Moveable Feast's life together.
 Meet them at a Moveable Feast gathering and learn more about their roles and whether you might want to join the leadership team at some point.

 Moveable Feast was formed, as the Holy Spirit formed the church at Pentecost, on the principle of solidarity with each other, with all other people, and with all of the creatures of the earth.* That formation is not a one-time event but requires continued self-examination, transformation, and growth in order to tear down all human hierarchies.
 It also requires a rhythm of rest for growth to be possible.